Modern Slavery Statement

 Due Diligence

 Arcus ensures their suppliers of goods and services comply with the Modern Slavery Act 2015 and does not support, or deal with, suppliers or businesses that are knowingly involved with slavery, human trafficking, or the exploitation of vulnerable adults or children.
-Arcus will not tolerate the use of deception, or sexual or threatening behavior within the organisation or its supply chain.
+Arcus will not tolerate the use of deception, or sexual or threatening behaviour within the organisation or its supply chain.

-Arcus actively seek compliance from the management of our internal procedures where we request supplier/sub-contractors to provide, evidence that sound ethical standards (including, but not limited to, health, safety, welfare, and environmental) are achieved and maintained, and a high standard of corporate social responsibility is recognised, throughout the supply chain.
+Arcus actively seeks compliance from the management of our internal procedures where we request suppliers / sub-contractors to provide, evidence that sound ethical standards (including, but not limited to, health, safety, welfare, and environmental) are achieved and

-All Arcus suppliers and subcontractors must conform to all legislative responsibilities and our internal procedures and obligations set out in Arcus Terms and conditions for the Purchase of Goods and/or services, particularly Clause 13 – Modern Slavery which states:
+All Arcus suppliers and subcontractors must conform to all legislative responsibilities and our internal procedures and obligations set out in Arcus Terms and Conditions for the Purchase of Goods and/or services, particularly Clause 13 – Modern Slavery which states:

-“The supplier shall:
+The supplier shall:

 Arcus may immediately terminate this Contract in the event of any breach of this clause 13 by the Supplier in which case the Supplier shall not be entitled to any compensation or any further payments or remuneration.